mikeleib/device-scanner/README.md

 It also provides [listeners](IML.Listeners) that emit changes to the daemon.

-Finally, it also provides a proxy [proxy](IML.ScannerProxyDaemon) that transforms the unix domain socket events to HTTP POSTs.
+Finally, it also provides a [proxy](IML.ScannerProxyDaemon) that transforms the unix domain socket events to HTTP POSTs.

 ## Architecture